Abdirashid-Yusuf/Lumi-monitor/index.md

 ------------

 ### November 28 2019
 This week is the presentations.
-Although I am scheduled to present December 5, I have to submit my presentations today. this is the [link](https://github.com/Abdirashid-Yusuf/Lumi-monitor/blob/master/Documentation/Final%20presentation%201.pptx)to my powerpoints.
+Although I am scheduled to present December 5, I have to submit my presentations today. this is the [link](https://github.com/Abdirashid-Yusuf/Lumi-monitor/blob/master/Documentation/Final%20presentation%201.pptx) to my powerpoints.

 ### November 21 2019
 This week, the enclosure for the development platform is due.
 This is the case that i have built for my raspberry pi.